Horringer

-Horringer is a village and civil parish in the West Suffolk district of Suffolk in eastern England.
+Horringer, formerly also called Horningsheath, is a village and civil parish in the West Suffolk district of Suffolk in eastern England.
 It lies on the A143 about two miles south-west of Bury St Edmunds.
 The population in 2011 was 1055.

 Heritage

 Horringer was earlier known as Horningsheath.
 The school kept this spelling until after the Second World War.

 The village includes the main entrance to Ickworth house, a Neoclassical country house which was the seat of the Earls and Marquesses of Bristol until the 7th Marquess sold the lease to the National Trust.